Tiffany Trump Pics In Patriotic Bikini, Daisy Dukes, Crop Up On President’s Day

 A post shared by Tiffany Ariana Trump (@tiffanytrump) on

-“”People saying, ‘He pays her not to talk about him?’ – that’s not true,” Maples says.
+“People saying, ‘He pays her not to talk about him?’ – that’s not true,” Maples says.
 “I feel very blessed for how my life is, but I do have to laugh when people think I walked away with a fortune.

 “Her daddy is a good provider with education and such, but as far as time, it was just me.
 Her father wasn’t able to be there with day-to-day skills as a parent.
 He loves his kids.
 There’s no doubt.
 But everything was a bit of a negotiation.”